lukasoppermann/elevation-scale/README.md

 - **opacity**: The opacity for the color. `#` is replaced by the current step.
 E.g. `10+#` if `#` = 1 -> `11%`

 ### Adding Layers
-An elevation step consists of one or more elevataion layers (each `layer` is an effect e.g. a dropshadow or innershadow).
+An elevation step consists of one or more elevation layers (each `layer` is an effect e.g. a dropshadow or innershadow).
 Each layer you add will be present on each step.
 To add a new layer, click the "Add layer" button below the list of layers.
 To delete a layer click the trash can icon next to the layer name.
 (You can not delete the last layer)